ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 People with ADHD may also have additional problems/comorbidities, such as sleep disorders, anxiety, depression, autism, or other physical problems.

-It is also important however to be aware that ADHD isn't a weakness as those with ADHD also have many gifts.
+It is also important however to be aware that ADHD isn't a weakness as those with ADHD can also have many gifts.
 These can include the ability to see the bigger picture, creative thinking and a bias to action.
-All of these can be valuable in helping society progress, and coming up with new ideas, which are desirable traits for businesses.

 Symptoms of ADHD in Children